Service has Local Offer

 Mr S Hamid – SEND Academy Council Member

-Mrs J Hassan – Vice Principal, Safeguarding and CLA Lead
+Mrs J Hassan – Vice Principal, Designated Safeguarding and Child Looked After Lead

 Mr I Turab – Learning Mentor